 - Average Page Size: The average size of your web page

 - Average Page Views: The average page viewed per visitor

 - Average File Size: The total file size divided to the number of files

 - Redundant Factor: A safety factor ranged from 1.3 – 1.8.

 How Does This Affect your Web Hosting Selection?

 Not much – especially if you are just starting out.

 Bandwidth is hardly a considering factor these days because they are in abundance.
 99.9% of new websites can’t finish even half of the bandwidth allocated by their hosting companies.
 Even if you try to drain your host bandwidth – in most cases, you’ll hit the bottle neck at server RAM or CPU power before you hit the bandwidth limits.

-Once you know how much bandwidth you need, you can make better decision in finding the right web host.
 As you evaluate hosting organizations, carefully examine the bandwidth allocated in each of their plans.
 If you are considering an unlimited plan, dig carefully to learn the allowed bandwidth that they will accommodate in that plan.
 Know that many hosting providers will not share their exact threshold upfront – you may have to dig and, even then, some will not quantify it for you.
 I always believe that transparency is important in business so if you can’t learn the allowed bandwidth included in the unlimited plan, you may want to raise a red flag.
 That said, most providers will share this information with you and you can use it, paired with your own bandwidth requirement, to make the best possible hosting environment decision for your business’ site.